osteensco/switchboard/docs/admin.md

 5. **Developer IAM Policy:**

-An administrator must attach a policy with the following permissions to the developer's IAM user or role.
+An administrator must create a policy or a group with the following permissions.
-This policy grants the minimum permissions required to deploy and manage the a switchboard workflow's resources using Terraform.
+These are the minimum permissions required to deploy and manage the a switchboard workflow's resources using Terraform.

 ```json
 {